photoprism/photoprism-docs/docs/setup.md

 !!! attention
     PhotoPrism and Web browsers in general can only display JPEG images.
 RAW photos need to be converted, which is what our import and convert commands do.
-You'll find a checkbox for this step in our Web UI.
+You'll find a checkbox for this step in our Web UI (disabled in read-only mode).
     PNGs are currently not supported as this file format doesn't contain useful metadata and is typically used for screenshots, charts, graphs and icons only.